-(2) The market value of unvested RSUs is determined by multiplying the closing market price of the Company's common stock as of December 30, 2022 (\$24.86) by the number of unvested shares.
+(2) The market value of unvested RSUs and RSAs or unearned PSUs is determined by multiplying the closing market price of the Company's common stock as of December 31, 2024 (\$11.74) by the number of unvested RSUs or unearned PSUs.

 (3) This column reports the number of shares underlying unearned PSUs.

-In calculating the number of PSUs and their value, we compared the Company's performance through 2022 under each outstanding PSU grant against the threshold, target, and maximum performance levels for the grant and report in this column the applicable potential or forecasted payout amount.
+In calculating the number of PSUs and their value, we compared the Company's performance through 2024 under each outstanding PSU grant against the threshold, target, and maximum performance levels for the grant and report in this column the applicable potential or forecasted payout amount.
 If the performance is between levels, we reported the potential payout at the next highest level.